cm-holland/Public-Profile-/README.md

 # Technical-Writing-Portfolio
 A public repository for my technical writing portfolio

-This portfolio contains various types of end-user documents ranging from topic-based help documentation, video tutorial and reference guides.
+This portfolio contains various types of end-user documents ranging from topic-based help documentation, reference guides and technical manuals.

 ## Documents